-Community members and NGOs remain responsible for improved informal top structures, while the City is responsible for the services and access tracks/roads.
-Yet, the success of re-blocking depends on community selfmobilisation, and it can only be carried out on City land.
+Community members and non-governmental organisations remain responsible for improved informal top structures, while the City is responsible for the services and access tracks/roads.
+Yet, the success of re-blocking depends on community self-mobilisation, and it can only be carried out on City land.
 Projects will be identified in the four area-based service delivery districts.